pierluigi/FuelCMS---Related-Entries/README.md

 ## Installation
 1. Copy this file inside your own advanced module's 'libaries' folder (ie `fuel/modules/your_module/libraries`)
+2. Create the DB table that will hold the relations as described inside `install.sql`
-2. Grab a copy of jQuery's 'Chosen' plugin here: http://harvesthq.github.com/chosen/ and save it inside your module's assets.
+3. (Optional but recommended) Grab a copy of jQuery's 'Chosen' plugin here: http://harvesthq.github.com/chosen/ and save it inside your module's assets.
 More on how to do this below.

 ## Usage
+It's as simple as extending the `Related_entries_model` and declaring which other models (from within the same advanced module) are going to be saved as part of a `one_to_many` relationship.

 All the modules involved will have to extend the `Related_entries_model` (and its record class `Related_entry_model`).
 Once that's done, all you have to do is declare an array of related_models that will be used to populate the form inside the top-level model.